myardabili/ecatalog/README.md

 # ecatalog

-This is a practice project created using Flutter BLoC.
+This is a practice project created using flutter bloc state management.

 ### Feature
 * Authentication